 Nutritional Psychology (or as I like to call it, Lifestyle Psychology) is the science of how nutrients affect mood and behavior.
 I work with my clients to try and bridge the gap between physical health and mental health.

 I call this Lifestyle Psychology because I believe the basics of living a healthy lifestyle are the first steps necessary to improve mental health.
+It is well-established that the mind affects the body (ex: stomach ache when nervous), and research now shows that the relationship works in the reverse direction as well- the body affects the mind.
 Diet is crucial, but I also work with my clients on their sleep, exercise, and relaxation.